mestabrookuno/8950-aws-scanner/Outline.md

-Research Question:
+# Research Question
-●	How well do the baselines defend against known attack vectors targeting S3 buckets, such as unauthorized access, data exfiltration, and denial-of-service attacks?
+How well do the baselines defend against known attack vectors targeting S3 buckets, such as unauthorized access, data exfiltration, and denial-of-service attacks?

-I. Introduction
+## I. Introduction
   A. Overview of Cloud Providers and S3 Buckets
   B. Importance of Securing S3 Buckets
   C. Purpose of the S3 Baseline Project
   D. Research Question

 II.
 Literature Review
 A. Overview of Cloud Security Challenges